AdityaMauryaa/LMS/README.md

 - [Razorpay](https://razorpay.com/) account and API credentials

 ## Contributing

-We welcome contributions to Learning Management System  Feel free to create pull requests with your enhancements or bug fixes.
+Feel free to create pull requests with your enhancements or bug fixes.
 Please ensure your contributions adhere to the coding style and conventions used in the project.

-## Further-Support

-If you encounter any issues or have questions, feel free to raise them as GitHub issues, and we'll be happy to assist you.